 I believe that a family session should not only be a memorable experience, but it should capture the real, raw moments in your family's life.
 Whether your kids are having a happy, smiley kind of day or a "terrible, horrible, no good, very bad day" as Judith Viorst put it...I want to tell your family's story.
 Perhaps you're having a family reunion or you want to document some moments between the family and friends who have gathered to celebrate the life of a lost loved one.
 It'd be an honor to document those moments for you.
-Whatever the occasion, I believe that family is incredibly valuable, and having those photographs to hold onto when we are wrinkly and wise is equally as important.
+Whatever the occasion, I believe that family time is incredibly valuable, and having those photographs to hold onto when we are wrinkly and wise is equally as important.

 For the past 5 years, I've had the privilege of documenting weddings.
 Sharing in a couple's first day as husband and wife is pretty unique.
 I love the artistic and creative aspect of it all, but what's equally as important is the relational aspect.
 Taylor Sprague, a friend & photographer who first mentored me & encouraged me to be a photographer, told me that this "job" isn't just about taking photos--it's about serving and loving others.
 It is an honor to walk alongside couples during their season of engagement.
 Learning a couple's story & then telling it through photos is a beautiful thing.
 I don't take the opportunity of telling a love story lightly!